JumpStart Advanced 2nd Grade: France, Europe

 This country actually has two games.
-One is a painting game that gives you no gadget piece upon completion.
+One is a painting game that gives no gadget piece upon completion.
 The other game features an art gallery that is missing some artwork.
 In each round, there is a room with three pieces of artwork in it and an empty frame.
-C.J. will explain that the room has a certain type of artwork in it.
-(For example, artwork with a monochromatic, polychromatic, or black-and-white color scheme, portraits, landscapes, etc.) The task is to find a picture of the same type in the basement of the museum (which must be accessed by clicking an arrow).
+C.J. will explain that the room has a certain type of artwork in it, for example, artwork with a monochromatic, polychromatic, or black-and-white color scheme, portraits, landscapes, etc. The task is to find a picture of the same type in the basement of the museum (which must be accessed by clicking an arrow).
 In the basement, C.J. will hold a broom and must be guided around using the arrow keys.
 The whole basement is dirty, but whenever C.J. moves around, the space he is on is cleaned off.
 The space bar is used to look at the picture inside a crate.
 If the crate has the right type of art inside, C.J. must push it out through the door.
 There must be a clean, dirt-free path to the door, however.
 Additionally, C.J. has three brooms (lives) to begin with.
 If C.J. touches an enemy dirt devil, he will lose a broom and go back to his starting position.
 Also, if a dust devil touches a space C.J. has cleaned off, it will become dirty again.
 The process repeats until the final round in which the player goes to the painting game to fill in the final space.

 New Orleans, Louisiana, United States, North America

 In this game (which teaches music), there is a missing section in a piece of music.
-You must choose the correct note(s) to put into the missing space.
-There is an additional mode in which you can create your own music.
+The players must choose the correct note(s) to put into the missing space.
+There is an additional mode in which they can create own music.

 Russia, Europe

-(Note: This game does not mention how Russia is also partially in Asia, so it's presumable that you are visiting the European side of Russia while playing this game.)
 This game resembles some form of board game featuring red and black checkers-styled spaces and snowman game pieces.
 The game pieces hold signs of different colors, each with a word on it.
-The goal is to get one of your (C.J.'s) pieces to the other side of the board before Lucianova (Lucy/the computer) gets hers to the other side of the board.
-You can block Lucy's pieces if they are holding the same color sign as the piece you are blocking with.
-There's also a plank at the bottom of the screen stating an additional way to block your opponent's pieces, i.e. block your opponents pieces with antonyms (referring to the word on the sign).
+The goal is to get one of C.J.'s pieces to the other side of the board before Lucianova (Lucy/the computer) gets hers to the other side of the board.
+The players can block Lucy's pieces if they are holding the same color sign as the piece they are blocking with.
+There is also a plank at the bottom of the screen stating an additional way to block opponent's pieces, i.e. blocking opponents pieces with antonyms (referring to the word on the sign).